ur369eth/ur369.eth/README.md

 On the edge of the coin, it is a self-organizing distributive-system as in the process of protecting the native tokens plus issuing-and-sending urTokens (ultra resistant Tokens) to the user's wallet >> the system shows (upfront) to the user the benefaction-fee for the service provided:

-(i) A one time flat fee of $3.69 per address -collected in crypto- and only collected if the user opts for the Quantum Resistant Key.
+(i) A one time flat fee of $3.69 per address -collected in crypto- and only charged if the user opts for the Quantum Resistant Key.

 (ii) And a 0.369% of the amount being protected -collected each time the user allocates funds within the contract-.